nucleic/kiwi/docs/source/basis/basic_systems.rst

                                      Constraint {x2 <= 100},
                                      Constraint {x2 >= x1 + 20},
                                      Constraint {xm == (x1 + x2) / 2}
                                     };

-The next step is to add them to our solver:
+The next step is to add them to our solver, which is an instance of |Solver|:

 .. tabs::